hashmode/Tinymce-Image-Upload-Cakephp/README.md

 ============================

-Integration of Elfinder file manager(2.0-rc1) with tinymce(c) for Cakephp 2.x.
+Integration of Elfinder file manager(2.0-rc1) with tinymce(4.0.10) for Cakephp 2.x.
 Allows to upload images(and other files) in tinymce.
 Can be a free alternative for Tinymce MoxieManager image upload plugin

 ## Source Plugins